telvarost/ClientsideEssentials-StationAPI/README.md

 - Ability to change FPS limit in options
 - Ability to change FOV in options
-  - Added keybinding (default: LCtrl) to zoom in on things quickly
+  - Added LCtrl to zoom in on things quickly
+  - Install MojangFixStationAPI/MojangFix to change this keybinding
 - Ability to change cloud height in options
 - Ability to show/hide clouds in options
 - Ability to change fog density in options